anharmonic/anharmonic.github.io/thermal2-manual.md

 3. A file for every input configuration, named $prefix.$grid_size_s$XX_T$YY.out, where $XX is the smearing in cm-1 and $YY is the temperature in Kelvin.
 A line is appended to each file at each iteration.
 The columns are the same as the previous file, except that column 1 contains the iteration number.

 ## d3_tdph.x code
 This code reads a set of initial dynamical matrices for a given system and optimizes the harmonic force constants over a series of images that can be the output of a molecular dynamics calculation performed with Quantum ESPRESSO, or of a Langevin Dynamics calculation from the PIOUD code.
 The code will expect that the simulation supercell is the same for the force constants and the dynamics simulations.
+Also check the TDPH example in the distribution.

 ### Namelist &tdphinput